-Qualifi ications - a record of formal and informal training and experience.
+Qualifi cations - a record of formal and informal training and experience.
 Job functions - key focus areas for the year.
 Career goals - long term and intermediate career goals.
 Key performance indicators linked to the SDBIP - KPI's in the SDBIP that are the responsibility of the respective manager and KPI's aligned to the job description of the manager.
-Managerial KPI's - the core managerial competencies that the manager will be evaluated on.
-A list of the core managerial competencies (CMC's) is provided on the performance of the performance system and the manager should select between 3 and 5 CMC's.
+Managerial KPI's - the core managerial competencies that the manager will be evaluated on. П A list of the core managerial competencies (CMC's) is provided on the performance of the performance system and the manager should select between 3 and 5 CMC's.
 The CMC's and the measurement criteria should be agreed with the respective senior manager.
 Weightings show the relative importance of input or output against another input or output.
 Every input or output in the performance agreement must be assigned a weighting.
-The weightings / ratings and the distribution of the ratings per level need to be determined by the management team in the beginning of each financial year and agreed with the employer or group of employers. (employee or group of employees) Development needs and learning plan.
-The ag greements must be finalised by August every year and be agreed and approved by spective senior manager.
-The process on how to prepare performance plans is will be do cumented in the Performance Management System manual.
-All stat ff reporting up to management , til 51 a. in reporting up to management A perf ormance plan should be agreed for all employees and include the following: Qualifications - a record of formal and informal training and experience.
+The weightings / ratings and the distribution of the ratings per level need to be determined by the management team in the beginning of each financial year and agreed with the employer or group of employers. (employee or group of employees) Development needs and learning plan. the res preements must be finalised by August every year and be agreed and approved by spective senior manager.
+The process on how to prepare performance plans is will cumented in the Performance Management System manual.
+All staf f reporting up to management A perf ormance plan should be agreed for all employees and include the following: Qualifications - a record of formal and informal training and experience.
 Job functions - key focus areas for the year.
 Career goals - long term and intermediate career goals.
 Performance agreed for all employees on a specific job level.
 Performance agreed with the individual employee unique to the employees daily tasks and aligned to the individuals job description.
 Performance indicators should be designed to ensure effective and efficient service delivery (value-for-money).
+Training or other skills development needs of the employee.
+The agreements must be finalised by August every year and be agreed and approved by the respective employee and supervisor.
+The process on how to